Hot home decor trends

 Curtains and blinds

-As you’ve read above, colour and pattern trends for 2018 are bold florals, jewel tones and dark stoney neutrals.
+As you’ve read above, colour and pattern trends are bold florals, jewel tones and dark stoney neutrals.
 Another bold trend to look out for is geometric patterns.
 Curtains and blinds are the perfect part of a room to bring through these trends.
 And here’s another one, layering your window treatments – roller blinds or sheers paired with curtains overtop or just decoratively sitting either side.

-Somewhat in parallel with the wabi sabi trend, natural accents are the big thing in home accessories in 2018 - wooden bowls, geodes and crystals, vases made of concrete and dried flower arrangements.
+Somewhat in parallel with the wabi sabi trend, natural accents are the big thing in home accessories - wooden bowls, geodes and crystals, vases made of concrete and dried flower arrangements.
 Two things to bear in mind - don’t overdo it and stick to earthy material rather than things from the sea.

 Art gallery walls